EmreUygur/simple-discord-kd-bot/README.md

    ```
    cp .env.example .env
-   # DO NOT FORGET MODIFY .env FILE WITH YOUR INFORMATIONS
    ```
+   > DO NOT FORGET TO MODIFY THEM ACCORDING TO YOUR INFORMATIONS

 ## Commands